News Reporter Education Requirements

 Broadcast or Print Journalism Specializations

 Those interested in further advancing their education might consider earning a master's degree in journalism.
-A Master of Arts in News Reporting focuses on research, interviewing, editing and investigative reporting.
-Graduate students can focus on a specific type of media, including digital media, sports broadcasting, Spanish-language media, political journalism or cultural journalisms.
+A Master of Arts in News Reporting program focuses on research, interviewing, editing and investigative reporting.
+Graduate students can focus on a specific type of media, including digital media, sports broadcasting, Spanish-language media, political journalism or cultural journalism.
 Graduate programs include in-depth classroom instruction, as well as research projects, seminars, independent study opportunities and fellowships.

 Related to News Reporter Education

 News reporters require some postsecondary education.
 Learn about the education, job duties and requirements to see if this is...

 A TV news reporter is required to have some formal education.
 Learn about the education, job duties and necessary skills to see...

 Explore undergraduate and graduate degree programs that are designed to educate the aspiring sports reporter.
 Read about the...

 News bureaus are media offices set up for the purpose of gathering, writing, and distributing news coverage.
 A news bureau...